 In many cases, LAS files may not be fully or correctly classified when used as input for the GIS tools in ArcGIS Pro.
-ArcGIS Pro provides tools to enable classification or data cleanup of classification codes and classification flags residing in LAS files.
+ArcGIS Pro provides tools to enable classification or data cleanup of classification codes and classification flags residing in a LAS dataset, or individual .las or .zlas files.

 The list below includes common examples of how you can benefit from editing LAS manually:

 - Fix errors in class codes.

 - Visually compare the lidar points against existing GIS data for data validation, such as building data.

 - Reclassify lidar points by manually selecting one or many lidar points.

 - Change all classification codes currently in the LAS dataset.